stefanomezza/MatchPhrases/README.md

 ## Performance and behaviour considerations

-The following table shows performances for the two classes (in terms of avg. response time in seconds) with various scenarios:
+The following table shows performances for the two classes (in terms of avg. response time in seconds) with various scenarios. (the file **speed_test.py** contains a very simple code snippet used to run these tests):

 |                         | Baseline   Class  | Noun Chunk Class  |
 | -------------           | ----------------- | ----------------- |